Alex Verdugo Player Props: Red Sox vs. Yankees

 Alex Verdugo At The Plate

-- Verdugo leads Boston in slugging percentage (.447) thanks to 28 extra-base hits.
+- Verdugo leads Boston with a slugging percentage of .450, fueled by 29 extra-base hits.

-- Among qualifying hitters in MLB, his batting average ranks 21st, his on-base percentage ranks 23rd, and he is 63rd in the league in slugging.
+- Among qualified hitters in MLB, he ranks 20th in batting average, 22nd in on-base percentage, and 63rd in slugging.

-- Verdugo is batting .333 during his last games and is on a six-game hitting streak.
+- Verdugo is batting .381 during his last outings and is riding a seven-game hitting streak.

+- Verdugo has picked up a hit in 72.3% of his 65 games this year, with at least two hits in 35.4% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.